Skip to main content

 end

--- Add a chain-shaped static body definition
+-- Add a closed chain shape static body definition

 terrainDef:attachChain(vertices, 0.4, 0)